Intentional Communications Policy

 “In the end, we will remember not the words of our enemies, but the silence of our friends.” — Dr. Martin Luther King Jr.

-Skylight supports an inclusive culture, and we strongly encourage you to immediately speak up if you witness or become aware of exclusionary communication.
+Skylight supports an environment of respectful communication, and we strongly encourage you to speak up immediately if you witness or become aware of exclusionary communication.
 We recognize that this can be uncomfortable for some people.
 Nonetheless, we ask you to take on that discomfort.

 If you perceive a violation of Skylight’s Code of Conduct or this Intentional Communications Policy, regardless of the speaker’s intent, it’s important that you feel empowered to speak up in the moment, even if the violation doesn’t impact you directly.